cloudZeroToHero/DevOpsCamp-Terraform-Azure/Doc/03-SingleVM.md

-# Deploy VM
+# Deploy a VM

 There are few steps necessary to perform o deploy a VM in Azure.
 Or rather - it is necessary to deploy few additional resources to be able to deploy VM. \
-On top of that according to \
+On top of that according to
 > https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/virtual_machine
 azurerm_virtual_machine resource definition is superseded by azurerm_linux_virtual_machine and azurerm_windows_virtual_machine resources.